• About

 Last week’s column struck a nerve with me, a depressing if predictable nerve.
 Compared to those at the top, the people at the bottom of a double Hollingworth gap are not just relatively retarded.
 They are, in a relative sense, profoundly retarded.
 It’s akin to the mental difference between a person of ordinary intelligence and a house cat.
 This week, happily, I’m addressing those of us on the far right tail of the curve.

 I never liked school – from kindergarten through graduate school.
 I especially detested my short-lived experience with the “enrichment” program in middle school.
-I only lasted a few weeks before I absolutely refused to participate.
+I only lasted a few days or maybe weeks before I absolutely refused to participate.
 The pitiful government school I attended was bad enough.
 The special program was worse.
 At the time, someone should have foreseen the incompatibility.

-Just before I was subjected to that particular draining make-work project, a relevant paper was published: Vulnerabilities of Highly Gifted Children, Wendy Roedell, Roeper Review, Vol. 6, No. 3 (1984)(read it HERE).
+Just before I was subjected to that particular draining make-work project, a relevant paper was published: Wendy Roedell, Vulnerabilities of Highly Gifted Children, Roeper Review, Vol. 6, No. 3 (1984)(read it HERE).
 Roedell briefly outlined the difference between “gifted” and “extraordinarily gifted,” ever cognizant of the semi-subjective assessment and application of both labels.

 Her work is good, great even, and thus, it has been roundly ignored, especially her overly-optimistic conclusion: “As information about the needs of highly gifted children becomes more widespread, and society’s expectations become more closely attuned to the realities of gifted development, the degree of vulnerability of these children will diminish.”
 If only.